- Tuition and Fees: $4,195

 Students living in on-campus residence halls are required to purchase a meal plan.
 Various options are available for on-campus eating, including two cafeterias and convenient fast food such as sushi, pizza, Mexican and Chinese food.

-If you are over 21 years of age, or if you have more than 60 hours of course work, you may choose to rent an apartment off campus.
+If you are over 21 years of age, or if you have more than 60 hours of course work, you may choose to live off campus.